dgzlopes/garrison/README.md

 - Sessions survive terminal restarts and are automatically resumed.
 - Jump into any project's shell, preview live changes, or commit and push from a single command.
+- Fully isolated from your personal tmux — tulip runs its own tmux server.

 ## Requirements